6 Dimensions of Data Quality, Examples, and Measurement

 • a.
 Data Validity Based On Business Rules Or Calculation

-The data captured in the datastore can be through a graphical user interface or some background ETL process.
-But, is the data valid according to the business rules?
-The business rule for Net Amount is Gross Amt – (Tax Amt + Fee Amt + Commission Amt).
+The data captured in the datastore can come from a graphical user interface or an automated ETL process.
+But is the data valid according to the business rules?

 Data-Validity-based-on-Business-Rules-or-Calculation-iCEDQ